Ylvauk/divide-and-conquer-sorting/README.md

 <details>
     <summary><strong>❓ What is the time complexity of the quick sort?</strong></summary>

-    Believe it or not, the worst case time complexity of a quick sort is still O(N^2).
+    <p> Believe it or not, the worst case time complexity of a quick sort is still O(N^2).
 Why is this so?
-Consider a case where the pivot is always going to be the largest or smallest value within the partition, wouldn't we have to run the recursive function for every other element in the partition?
+Consider a case where the pivot is always going to be the largest or smallest value within the partition, wouldn't we have to run the recursive function for every other element in the partition? </p>
 </details>

 ___